awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/install-instructions-linux.md

 ----
 ### Build the Kinesis Video Producer SDK and sample applications:

+##### Build the SDK and sample applications using open source library dependencies built from source

 The **install-script** will download and build the dependent open source components (from the source) into the **downloads** directory within `kinesis-video-native-build` directory (e.g. `/home/<myuser>/downloads/amazon-kinesis-video-streams-producer-sdk-cpp/kinesis-video-native-build/downloads`) and link against it.

 **After you've downloaded the code from GitHub, you can build it on Linux by running `./install-script` (which is inside the `kinesis-video-native-build` directory)**.